 - Don’t be lured in by good public relations: Lots of awards and newspaper/magazine puff pieces may indicate the company focuses more on PR than on the strength and profitability of its franchises.

-- Understand that when franchisees fail, franchisors can still succeed.
-Typically, franchisors get a percentage of the franchisee’s gross sales whether or not the franchise is profitable.
-Many franchisors require franchisees to buy equipment, products, and supplies directly from the franchisor at marked-up prices.
+- Understand that when franchisees fail, franchisers can still succeed.
+Typically, franchisers get a percentage of the franchisee’s gross sales whether or not the franchise is profitable.
+Many franchisers require franchisees to buy equipment, products, and supplies directly from the franchiser at marked-up prices.

 - The government will not help you: Franchisees are not consumers, so they do not receive the legal protections that consumers enjoy.
 Legally, franchisees are considered entrepreneurs and investors.
 If you believe that you were misled or intentionally deceived, your only recourse will be to hire an attorney.

 Far too many entrepreneurs and investors buy into a franchise without first having an experienced franchise lawyer explain the contract agreement.
 Franchising is a huge commitment, one of the biggest you’ll ever make.
 You’ll put up thousands of dollars, and you probably expect to run the franchise for the next ten or twenty years of your life.
 When making that kind of commitment, you simply must hire someone who is professionally experienced in franchising – and the laws that govern franchising – to help you with the franchise opportunity and to go through the contract agreement with you word-for-word.

 Ready to own your own franchised business, but unsure whether the opportunity is right for you?